cherniaky/microsvelte/README.md

 ### Features
 - Server-Side Rendering: The project includes server-side rendering capabilities implemented in the [ssr.js](ssr.js) file.
 This allows for faster initial page load times and improved SEO.

+- Hot Module Reloading(HMR): With HMR, you can make changes to your code and see those changes reflected in the browser almost instantaneously.
+This can lead to faster development cycles and more frequent iteration on your code.

 - Reactive Programming: MicroSvelte uses a reactive programming model, similar to Svelte.
 It allows you to write reactive statements that automatically update the DOM when the state changes.